 Check out my video interview with Justine Bateman above, or read excerpts below.

-Two weeks ago, I wrote about actor and director Justine Bateman’s new book, FACE: One Square Foot of Skin, in which she asks why women still spend so much time in a frustrating quest to ‘fix’ their faces in response to a culture steeped in anti-aging messaging.
+Two weeks ago, I wrote about actor and director Justine Bateman’s new book, FACE: One Square Foot of Skin, in which she challenges women to stop trying to fix their faces in response to a culture steeped in anti-aging messaging.

 The response was overwhelming.
-Hundreds of thousands of you read the piece on TIME.com, and many commented on Twitter or wrote to me.
+More than a million of you read the piece on TIME.com, and many commented on Twitter, wrote to me, or messaged Justine on social media.
 Most praised Bateman for dragging these secret fears into the sunlight, writing: “It’s so great to see Justine advocate for women to be themselves.”
 And: “The system needs fixing, not women.”

 Others asked: “How in the hell do we get men to stop caring?”
 Some feared losing their livelihoods if they didn’t try and look younger.
 Many men wrote to say they thought Bateman’s unaltered face was beautiful as is; others were less than supportive.
 Ahem.